bagder/uncurled/code.md

 releases or beta packages, but only once you actually release a "stable" release you will get the extent of the testing that you want and need.
-That includes if you for example mark something deprecated or obsoleted it does not matter at all even if they remain so for a very long time as it will only be truly effective until you ship the first release with the change and then people will react (and some will yell at you).
+That includes if you for example mark something deprecated or obsoleted it does not matter at all even if they remain so for an extended period of time as it will only be truly effective until you ship the first release with the change and then people will react (and some will yell at you).

 ## Once merged, you own it

-If you merge someone's incomplete patch because it shows progress and is in the right spirit, be prepared to finish off all the other details yourself since the merge is very often seen as the final station for contributors.
+If you merge someone's incomplete patch because it shows progress and is in the right spirit, be prepared to finish off all the other details yourself since the merge is often seen as the final station for contributors.
 You need to reject and ask for improvements before the code goes in to make sure the contributor stays willing to work on and polish the code.

 ## Security problems will appear